googlegenomics/datalab-examples/README.md

-datastudio-examples
+datalab-examples
 ===================

-Example DataStudio iPythonNotebooks for genomics use cases.
+Example DataLab iPythonNotebooks for genomics use cases.